NFL appeals 6-game suspension for Browns quarterback Watson – KION546

 The players’ union has until the end of business Friday to respond in writing.
 The union could challenge the appeal ruling in federal court, setting the stage for a prolonged fight.

-According to the league’s personal conduct policy, the appeal will be processed on an expedited basis.
-Also, it will be “limited to consideration of the terms of discipline imposed” and “based upon a review of the existing record without reference to evidence or testimony not previously considered.”

-The policy also states the “decision of the Commissioner or his designee, which may overturn, reduce, modify or increase the discipline previously issued, will be final and binding on all parties.”

-This is the first time since the new CBA was signed in 2020 that the league and the NFLPA turned to a jointly appointed disciplinary officer to determine violations of the personal conduct policy.
+This is the first time since the new collective bargaining agreement was signed in 2020 that the league and the NFLPA turned to a jointly appointed disciplinary officer to determine violations of the personal conduct policy.
 In the past, Goodell has served as judge and jury to impose penalties on players.

 By appealing, the NFL is giving that power back to Goodell, who can chose another person to levy any punishment.